Don't Bombard Audiences with Your Sales Pitch

 An authentic voice tells your story better

-It’s really pretty simple – think about the core elements of your brand and then connect with your customers on Facebook in a way that illustrates these values, with compelling content, frequent updates, in an authentic voice.
+It’s really pretty simple – think about the core elements of your brand and then connect with your customers on Facebook in a way that illustrates these values, with compelling content, frequent updates, and in an authentic voice.

 An example of a small business that I think does that well is Tumbletown, a mobile play centre based in NSW.